root-project/web/primer/index.md

 instantiated, with a name, a title, a certain number of bins (100 of them, equidistant, equally sized) in the range from 0 to 5.

-{% include figure_image sect=2 fig=3
+{% include figure_jsroot sect=2 fig=3
-file="canvases.root" object="TH1F_Example.png"
+file="canvases.root" object="TH1F_Example"
 caption="Visualisation of a histogram filled with exponentially distributed, random numbers."
 %}